Skip to main content

 Where to Get Food Help Now: A Guide for Older Adults

 Imagine rationing your meals every day to make sure you have enough food to last the rest of the week.
-Or delaying refilling your prescription medications in order to keep money in your bank account for groceries.
+Or delaying refilling your prescription medications to keep money in your bank account for groceries.

-Linda faced a similar dilemma.
-After her employer reduced her work hours, this 60-year-old Wisconsin resident was “burning up my savings,” she reported.
-She worried constantly about how she would eat.
+Linda faced a similar challenge.
+After her employer cut back her work hours, the 60-year-old Wisconsin resident said she was “burning up my savings” and constantly worried about how she would put food on the table.

-Food banks
+1. Food banks

 Feeding America operates over 200 food banks and 60,000 food pantries across the United States, each serving a large area.
-Many food banks adapted the way they served their communities during the COVID-19 pandemic to follow physical distancing guidelines—and many of those changes have stuck, for the simple reason they reduce barriers for shoppers.
+Many food banks adapted the way they served their communities during the COVID pandemic to follow physical distancing guidelines—and many of those changes have stuck, for the simple reason they reduce barriers for shoppers.

 Use the food bank locator tool to find one in your community.